1939–1945 Star: Clasps

+Ribbon

 The ribbon is 32 millimetres wide, with equal width bands of Navy blue, Army red and Air Force blue, with the dark blue band representing the Naval Forces and the Merchant Navy, the red band the Armies and the light blue band the Air Forces.
 The equal width bands represent the equal contributions of the three service arms towards victory.

 The ribbons for this medal and the Defence Medal as well as those of the other Second World War campaign stars, with the exception of the Arctic Star, were devised by King George VI.

 Order of wear

 The order of wear of the Second World War campaign stars was determined by their respective campaign start dates and by the campaign's duration.
 This is the order worn, even when a recipient qualified for them in a different order.
 The Defence Medal and War Medal are worn after the stars.
 The Canadian Volunteer Service Medal is worn after the Defence Medal and before the War Medal, with other Commonwealth war medals worn after the War Medal.